Study in Australia

 Australian Immigration department accepts test results from the International English Language Testing System (IELTS) test and the Occupational English Test (OET) taken in any country.
-Where IELTS test is not available in a country, The TOEFL Paper-Based Test (TOEFL PBT) is accepted.
+Where the IELTS test is not available in a country, The TOEFL Paper-Based Test (TOEFL PBT) is accepted.
 Such countries are Belarus, Ecuador, El Salvador, Guatemala, Honduras, Kyrgyzstan, Mali, Moldova, Solomon Islands, Suriname, Tajikistan, Tanzania, Uganda, and Uzbekistan.

 Education costs in Australia

 Education costs in Australia depend on the institution, the level of study and city.
-Institution’s tuition fees are payable before your course start as an international student.
+Institution’s tuition fees are payable before your course starts as an international student.
 In addition to this, additional costs may be involved such as course materials and access to institution facilities such as print a copy.

 Different types of qualifications and average course costs per year (Australia dollars):